Student sells £15 Pokémon card collection for £150

 After a bit of nifty Googling to check the value, she went on to sell the rare card on eBay for £150 within days.
 That's a pretty impressive profit!

-Not only did she turn her £15 into 10 times as much, Cassandra used the extra cash to buy chocolate, books, two tickets to Germany "and … well, a Pokémon game".
+Not only did she turn her £15 into 10 times as much, but Cassandra used the extra cash to buy chocolate, books, two tickets to Germany "and … well, a Pokémon game".
 Not a bad haul!

 How to get the best price for Pokémon cards

 How did Cassandra get such a good price for her rare card?
 Here are her steps for turning your Pokémon into profit:

 - She then checked eBay's sold listings to get a rough idea of what to expect for each card.

 - She sold the less valuable ones together, labelled as a "bunch of old Pokémon cards", and got a few pounds more than they were worth individually.